 Full-time students who drop below 12 credits will be sent a warning letter at the end of the semester.

 The deadline to drop one- or two-credit courses, whether full- or half-semester courses, is the end of the third week of the course assuming the course began at the start of the semester.
 If the course begins after the start of the semester, the deadline to drop a one-or two-credit course is the end of the second week of the course.

-For students in the Hajim School of Engineering and Applied Sciences, courses may be deleted through the fourth week providing the permission of the faculty adviser and associate dean are obtained.
+For students in the Hajim School of Engineering and Applied Sciences, courses may be deleted through the fourth week providing the permission of the faculty advisor and associate dean are obtained.